crosser/pdns-pipe-nmc/SPEC.md

 #### i2p attribute

 Does not translate into any DNS RR.
-Contains an object with three optional String attributes: `"destination"`, `"name"` and `"b32"`.
+It is a JSON Map with three optional String attributes: `"destination"`, `"name"` and `"b32"`.

 ```